 This resource can help your child’s school personnel better understand Dravet syndrome.

 Discovering new ways to keep your child happy and engaged can be difficult for any parent or caregiver.
 Play is crucial for healthy development, and you can explore fun activities that also provide therapeutic benefits.
+The following activities can be enjoyed by the whole family and offer opportunities to celebrate everyday wins!
 Always check with your child’s doctor before starting possibly strenuous activities to make sure they are comfortable with your child’s participation, and never allow unsupervised activities.

 DIACOMIT is the only treatment specifically for seizures associated with Dravet syndrome in children as young as 6 months.